lcnetdev/scriptshifter/doc/hooks.md

 `None` or `BREAK`.
-In the former case the application proceeds to the usual transliteration process; in the latter case, it returns the value of `ctx.dest`, which the hook function should have set.
+In the former case the application proceeds to the usual transliteration process; in the latter case, it returns the value of `ctx.dest`, which the hook function should have set, along with any warnings in `ctx.warnings`.

+### `post_normalize`

+This hook may be used to normalize the source after the table-based normalization rules are applied.

+#### Return

+- `BREAK`: return immediately an empty content and potentially warnings.

 ### `begin_input_token`